Punctuation Rules: Do They Really Matter?

 It’s 24th September 2020 today—the 17th anniversary of National Punctuation Day in the United States.
 When Punctuation Day was founded in 2004, the iPhone was still three years away from its paradigm-shifting arrival.
 Over the past 16 years, the world has evolved at a supersonic speed.
 One of the conspicuous casualties of the dissemination of technology—primarily via Smartphones—is the Art of Language.
 People’s vocabulary has been shrinking dramatically with each passing year—even the ostensibly simple prose of Sir Arthur Conan Doyle (creator of Sherlock Holmes) now comes across as elite literature.
 Almost everyone now relies on the auto-correction tools for spellings, and when it comes to punctuation, it is evident that people across the globe are completely at sea.
 What’s telling is that most modern humans don’t care for punctuation.
 Case in point: Apostrophe Protection Society, formed in 2001, came to a heartbreaking, yet expected halt in November 2019.
 Its 97-year-old founder John Richards bluntly remarked, “Ignorance and laziness have won.”

 With the world all but turning its back on proper punctuation, it becomes even more crucial to ensure that you don’t choose the road popularly taken.
 “Why should I care for punctuation when most don’t?”
 If your writing—specifically formal or academic—is well punctuated, you’re bound to stand out and move ahead quicker professionally.
 This is a massive advantage in a world with cutting-edge tech and cut-throat competition for top spots.
 “Does punctuation really make all that of a difference?”
 You will be surprised how an inaccurate or a lack of punctuation can totally transform the meaning of your writing—often making it unintentionally comical.
-Here are a few examples:
+Here are a few basic punctuation rules:

 Someone was spot-on when they claimed, “Correct punctuation saves lives.”